Trevorjoel/portfolio-S-E-R-N/README.md

 # cra-express-mysql

-This project is my new portfolio.It's has been made from the boilerplate code at: https://github.com/Trevorjoel/cra-express-mysql
+This project is another stack experimentation for my new portfolio.
+It has been made from the boilerplate code at: https://github.com/Trevorjoel/cra-express-mysql
+Here I am adding the front end framework foundation to see how it ties in with React components.
 NODE, EXPRESS, MYSQL, CREATE REACT APP & Foundation.